mircealungu/mircea/thoughtstream.md

 **

-What if Jeffrey Sachs is Still working for the us?
-Either as a backup for the unlikely case where the narrative collapses.
-Or as some kind of spy that the enemies are happy to welcome in their midst because he speaks against the US?
-If there is so much deception in a board game like BoTCT, there has to be some more in the real world?
+Jeffrey Sachs, John Mersheimer, as some kind of spies that the enemies are happy to welcome in their midst because they speak against the US?
+If there is so much deception in a board game like BoTCT, there has to be some also in the real world?

 Apr 13
-That missing word to describe the joy of realising one afternoon, it's always one afternoon, that Scandinavian winter is over.
+That missing word to describe the joy of realising one afternoon that Scandinavian winter is over.
+You go away from work and it’s not dark anymore, but rather you can see the sunset.

 I keep asking my local friends whether they have a name for it and it seems they don't.
 They should.

 apr 7

-The personal and subjective value of anything can be computed as integral over time of the quality invested.
+The personal and subjective value of a relationship can be computed as integral over time of the quality of the relationship.

 mar 31